JC989/web102_prework_project/README.md

 * [X] List anything else that you can get done to improve the app functionality!

-Added feature allowing user to immediately scroll from top of page to the listed games section
+  * Added feature allowing user to immediately scroll from top of page to the listed       games section.
+  * Changed several colors and readjusted font size of text.

 ## Video Walkthrough